pfsense/docs/source/firewall/filter-reload-status.rst

 Filter Reload Status
 ====================

-The current status of a filter reload may be viewed at **Status > Filter Reload**.
+The current status of a filter reload may be viewed in the pfSense® webGUI at **Status > Filter
+Reload**.
 A link to this page is available any time a filter change is made.
 The progress of the reload is displayed automatically, and it is updated automatically.